 - Firm must demonstrate its knowledge of the fundamental concepts of Life Care Planning through one of the following three options:

 - At least one attorney of the firm who is an owner, partner, or employee of the firm has participated in Life Care Planning Fundamentals training as approved and sponsored by the Association.
 The name and position of the trainee, and the date of training, must be provided.
 The Association conducts Life Care Planning Fundamentals training seminars for attorneys.
-CLICK HERE to see a schedule of upcoming training seminars, or to request training.

 - Firm has employed a Care Coordinator on staff for at least two years prior to submission of the membership application.
 The name of the Care Coordinator and date hired must be provided.